parsiya/parsiya.net/content/post/2021/2021-07-30-thick-client-vulns/index.markdown

 <!--more-->

 # 1. DLL Hijacking - Usually Not a Vuln
-It's only a vulnerability if the application set bad ACLs on the vulnerable path then it's not an issue.
+It's only a vulnerability if the application set bad ACLs for the vulnerable path .
 More discussion in my
 {{< xref path="/post/2020/2020-07-25-airtight-hatchway/index.markdown"
     text="previous blog post" anchor="dll-hijacking"
     title="No, You Are Not Getting a CVE for That - DLL Hijacking" >}}.